snakemake/snakemake-executor-plugin-slurm/docs/further.md

 local-storage-prefix: "<your node local storage prefix>"
 ```

-It will set the executor to be this SLURM executor, ensure sufficient file system latency and allow automatic stage-in of files using the [file system storage plugin](https://github.com/snakemake/snakemake-storage-plugin-fs).
+It will set the executor to be this SLURM executor, ensure sufficient file system latency, and allow automatic stage-in of files using the [file system storage plugin](https://github.com/snakemake/snakemake-storage-plugin-fs).

 Note, that you need to set the `SNAKEMAKE_PROFILE` environment variable in your `~/.bashrc` file, e.g.: